 Marguerite Duras lived in the Hôtel des Roches Noires in Trouville on the Normandy coast for over thirty years, spending long periods of time there from 1963 to 1996.
-She would stare out of the window towards the horizon line or at least was photographed often staring out of the window towards the horizon line. … Continue reading Winter Waves: Marguerite Duras And Trouville
+She would stare out of the window towards the horizon line or at least was photographed often staring out of the window towards the horizon line.
+Though undoubtedly here at all different seasons, the Trouville coast … Continue reading Winter Waves: Marguerite Duras And Trouville

 It is fifty years ago this September since Chantal Akerman made her first film.
 It was a short comical fragment about distraction and suicide called Saute Ma Ville (1968).
 Following Akerman herself running up to her flat, the film then shows her gradually making a mess of the kitchen into which she has locked herself, taping the gaps in the door and windows ready for … Continue reading An Exhaustive List of Nothing and Everything in Chantal Akerman’s Saute Ma Ville (1968)

 A dialectic commentary of personal history is presented in Chantal Akerman’s News From Home (1976-77); a feature length cinematic experiment that seems born of cathartic necessity rather than simply creative ambition.
-Akerman had been working her way up throughout the 1970s and News From Home was made after her critical appreciation had grown, largely thanks … Continue reading News From Home (1976-77) And The Transience Of Family – Chantal Akerman.
+Akerman had been working her way up throughout the 1970s and News From Home was made after her critical appreciation had grown, largely thanks to the impossible-to-ignore vigour of her 1975 film, Jeanne Dielman, … Continue reading News From Home (1976-77) And The Transience Of Family – Chantal Akerman.